wdawson/okta.github.io/_source/_posts/2018-09-17-desktop-app-electron-authentication.md

 Electron 3.0 was released on September 18, 2018 and contains major version bumps and some new features.
 See the [Electron blog](https://electronjs.org/blog/electron-3-0) for more information.

+Electron 4.0 was released on December 20, 2018 and includes major version bumps for Chromium (v69), Node (v10.11), and V8 (v6.9).
+It also removes support for OS X Mavericks.
+See the [Electron blog](https://electronjs.org/blog/electron-4-0) for more information.

 Developing desktop applications with web technologies is an appealing notion.
 [This tweet](https://twitter.com/gerardsans/status/1026040566868529152) from Gerard Sans nails it in my opinion:

 <div style="max-width: 500px; margin: 0 auto">